Lips of Blood (1975) - full transcript

 Sauveterre Castle.

-The train is about to leave.
+the train is about to leave.

-Frederic, I'm here to stop you
+Frederic, I'm here

-who brought so much pain
+the woman who brought so much pain

-to your father and me.
+to your father and l.

-You, and your father and I
+You, and your father and l

 lived nearby.